-In the interest of providing a fair opportunity for smaller firms to compete for County contracts, and for purposes of maximizing competition, absent emergency purchases necessary to protect public health or safety, all routine Requests for Quotations, Requests for Proposals, and other forms of Formal Solicitations to the extent practical shall have a closing date that is at least thirty (30) calendar days after the date such SSolicitation is issued publicly.
+In the interest of providing a fair opportunity for smaller firms to compete for County contracts, and for purposes of maximizing competition, absent emergency purchases necessary to protect public health or safety, all routine Requests for Quotations, Requests for Proposals, and other forms of Solicitations shall have a closing date that is at least thirty calendar days after the date such SSolicitation is issued publicly.

-6. Debriefings for Unsuccessful Respondents or Bidders
+6. Debriefings for Unsuccessful Bidders

-For any contract in which the S/M/WBE has submitted a bid or proposal in response to a Formal Solicitation and subsequent evaluation of responses in accordance with a "Best Value Contracting" method of procurement, the Director of the department issuing the solicitation, or of the department on whose behalf the solicitation was issued, or their designees, shall provide a de-briefing to any non-recommended Respondentrespondent or bidder, upon request.
+For any contract in which the S/M/WBE has submitted a bid or proposal in response to a Formal Solicitation and subsequent evaluation of responses in accordance with a "Best Value Contracting" method of procurement, the Director of the department issuing the solicitation, or of the department on whose behalf the solicitation was issued, or their designees, shall provide a de-briefing to any non-recommended Respondent, upon request.
 At a minimum, debriefings shall include disclosures of scoring criteria and scores from the evaluation panel responsible for making the selection for each response that was evaluated.
-To the extent possible, the de-briefing should also identify for each non-recommended respondent or bidder those areas where its submittal was not as competitive as others, with an explanation as to why.
-Bid solicitation language and the Office of EBO shall encourage unsuccessful Respondentrespondents or bidders to avail themselves of such bid-debriefing opportunities.
+To the extent possible, the de-briefing should also identify for each non-recommended Respondent those areas where its submittal was not as competitive as others, with an explanation as to why.
+Bid solicitation language and the Office of EBO shall encourage unsuccessful Respondent bidders to avail themselves of such bid-debriefing opportunities.